-Since I’m a big fan of birthday lists AND I often find answers via writing, I’ve decide to share a list of intentional ways that I will keep life simple moving into this new birthday year.
+Since I’m a big fan of birthday lists AND I often find answers via writing, I’ve decided to share a list of intentional ways that I will keep life simple moving into this new birthday year.
 My hope is that you’ll be inspired to craft your own list.

 10 ways that I plan to keep life simple

 I can’t teach, write about, expend energy learning about all the things – this is seriously painful for me:) I’m writing out lists to remind me of my core message and priorities and will practice saying no to the rest for a season.
 I will write down – maybe make a cute printable – my primary mission which is to be a light of hope & encouragement.
 This serves as a filter for all my decision making.

 I love tracking and honouring the energy ebb and flow of my monthly cycle and the seasonal shifts that affect my mood and energy.
 Noticing when I am happiest in the day getting deep work done, engaging with others, or moving my body helps immensely too.
 I’ve created a new weekly rhythm with time blocks for deep work and rest for the summer and will craft another for the school year.
 Because I am such a strong introvert, I may move client days from 4 to 3 in the week and leave more space for writing.

 3. Nourish my body and mind.